Board of Directors

 As a Pittsburgh native and women’s health care provider, Julie is excited and honored to support the Pittsburgh Bereavement Doulas Organization.

-She currently works as a full-scope Certified Nurse Midwife at the regionally well-known Midwives at Magee practice at Magee-Womens Hospital of UPMC.
+She currently works as a Director and full-scope Certified Nurse Midwife at the regionally well-known Midwives at Magee practice at Magee-Womens Hospital of UPMC.
 Julie knows first hand the importance of doulas' support in serving women and families in bereavement.
 Her interest in Women’s Studies was piqued at the University of Wisconsin - Madison for her Bachelor’s in Science.
 After moving back to Pittsburgh, she attended the Shadyside School of Nursing of UPMC and has been at Magee in women’s’ health arena ever since.
 She pursued her Masters in Nursing at Frontier Nursing University and was certified in Midwifery while balancing working full time and also starting a family.
 Julie has been a midwife since 2010.
 She loves working with a range of women and families, including underserved and immigrant populations and those dealing with medically complicated complicated or difficult mental, physical, and social issues.

 She has two spunky daughters and a hardworking, loving husband and lives in the Fox Chapel area.
 In her spare time, Julie loves to spend time in her kitchen, cooking and baking.
 She relieves stress with yoga and being outdoors and enjoys needlepoint crafts and reading.